Search Job Tool

-Develop a Professional Summary: Your Summary statement is like the first few paragraphs of your best-written cover letter - concise and confident about your qualifications and goals.
-Include relevant work and extracurriculars.
+- Develop a Professional Summary: Your Summary statement is like the first few paragraphs of your best-written cover letter - concise and confident about your qualifications and goals.
+Include relevant work and extra-curricular activities.

 Become an Expert: Want to stand out and learn about industries you want to get into?
 Check out LinkedIn's news dashboard and Influencer posts for the top daily headlines, join Groups, and follow new industry-specific "Channels."

 - Have a Strong Headline: Get noticed.
 Your profile is not the place to be shy!
 Write a concise but descriptive headline like "Sanskriti University student & aspiring Fashion Designer," "Entry-level Hospitality enthusiast," or "Homeopathy specialist from Sanskriti University seeking new opportunities."

 - Include Keywords: Recruiters search LinkedIn for candidates.
 Use the key words and phrases they use.
 Find examples from job descriptions you're going after, or profiles of people who have the jobs you want, and pepper them throughout the Summary and Skills sections.

 - Talk About All Your Experiences: Experience doesn't have to be paid or full-time to be on your profile.
 Your Experience section can include internships, extracurriculars, part-time jobs, volunteer work, or projects that have given you real-world skills.
 You never know what might catch an employer's eye.

 - Ask Your Network for Help: 70% of jobs are found through networking.
 Once you connect, send customized messages (no mass emails!) to say you're job-hunting.
 Ask for advice, an informational interview, or if they know anyone in your desired field.
 Connect one-on-one and others will be willing to make the effort for you.